VonHeikemen/fine-cmdline.nvim/README.md

 - `fn.complete_or_next_item`: Shows the completion menu if is not visible.
 Else, navigates to the next item in the completion list.

+- `fn.stop_complete_or_previous_item`: If completion menu is visible go to previous item.
+Else, stop completion without changing the input text.

 - `fn.up_history`: Replaces the text in the input with the previous entry in the command history.

 - `fn.down_history`: Replaces the text in the input with the next entry in the command history.